KnowageLabs/Knowage-Documentation/functionalities-guide/Glossary/ka_dev_glossary.rst

 If one gets back to the navigation tab and select the glossary used in the previous step, it is possible to check the association just set.

-Equally, the Dataset management feature allows the user to set the associations between datasets and glossaries. :numref:`datasetmanagmtab` shows an example.
+Equally, the Dataset management feature allows the user to set the associations between datasets and glossaries.
+The next figure shows an example.
 The window is splitted in four areas: **Dataset**, **Dataset/Word**, **Column/Word** and **Glossary**.
 First the user must select a dataset on the left area.
 The chosen dataset is highlighted and its fields appear in the Column/Word area.
 Now, the user select a glossary using the combobox on the right side area.
 Finally the user can drag and drop words from the glossary tree to the dataset or the single fields of the dataset.

 .. _datasetmanagmtab:
 .. figure:: media/image473.png